amingilani/auth0-user-relationships/README.md

 You can fetch and show user information on the fly.
 It'll always be up to date, and you'll never have to write to your database.

 *Ahhh, but what if Auth0's server fails?*
 Then you have bigger problems than fetching user information: your users won't be able to login in the first place.
-Besides, that's a risk you accepted when chose Auth0's convenience over setting up your own authentication service, **and** if you're a hobby dev or small team, do you think your uptime will be better than Authy's?

 *Nevermind, let's get to the tutorial already*
 Good boy.